downysoftware/LucidDreamer/README.md

-I never got this to work properly, but I rigged up a useful bunch of BAT files for activating a Conda environment and launching a Gradio app in Chrome, via desktop shortcut with icon, which could be useful for future projects.
+I never got this to work properly, but I rigged up a series of BAT files for activating a Conda environment and launching a Gradio app in Chrome, via desktop shortcut with icon, which could be useful for future projects.

 ```
 LucidDreamer.bat